 Culprits in the Genes?

-Studies have discovered genes that predispose people to have trouble resisting bacteria, and that patients with IBD have different populations of bacteria in their intestines than people without these diseases.
+Studies have discovered genes that predispose people to have trouble resisting bacteria.
+Studies have also shown that patients with IBD have different populations of bacteria in their intestines than people without these diseases.

-Recent research has begun to uncover the mechanisms behind IBD, in which there is an abnormal interaction between bacteria and body.
-Studies have discovered genes that predispose people to have trouble resisting bacteria, and that patients with IBD have different populations of bacteria in their intestines than people without these diseases.
+Recent research has begun to uncover the mechanisms behind IBD.
+The main mechanism is an abnormal interaction between gut bacteria and the immune system of the gut.
+Studies have discovered genes that predispose people to have trouble resisting bacteria.
+Research has also shown that patients with IBD have different populations of bacteria in their intestines than people without these diseases.
 These are the current leads, but now we have to figure out exactly how the immune system is interacting with these bacteria.

 Identifying the most important steps in the disease process will allow researchers to find new ways to attack the problem.
 The goal is to restore the normal balance between the immune system of the intestine and the bacteria that live within these walls.

-Currently, medications are used to regulate the immune system, with the hope of changing a patient’s bacteria from an unhealthy profile to a healthy profile.
-Also, one day there is a possibility to personalize therapy, based on a person’s genes and bacteria.
+Currently, medications are used to regulate the immune system, with the goal of dampening the hyperactivity of white blood cells against bacteria that live inside the gut.
+In the future, physicians hope to personalize therapy, based on a person’s genes and bacteria.

 In the meantime, several IBD triggers are clear.
-There is emerging agreement that a primary reason for the imbalance between good and bad bacteria in the intestines is our Western diet, which is high in red meat and animal fats.
-Another trigger is antibiotic use during periods of life when the immune system is being shaped or developed.
+There is emerging agreement that our Western diet, which is high in red meat, animal fats and processed foods, is one of the causes of IBD.
+Another trigger is antibiotic use during critical periods of life when the immune system is developing and the gut is being colonized with bacteria.

 Aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs) can weaken the intestinal mucosal barrier, which is the wall that protects us from the outside world.
 Overuse of aspirin and NSAIDs can damage this barrier, allowing harmful agents to enter the trigger inflammation.

-IBD can be triggered by genes, diet, bacteria, medicine, and smoking, therefore, making each case different for each person.
-This means treatment plans need to be individualized, as well.
-At the Baylor Center for Inflammatory Bowel Diseases, the multidisciplinary treatment team includes a wide range of experts specializing in IBD, including gastroenterologists, pathologists, radiologists, and surgeons on the Baylor University Medical Center medical staff, along with dedicated IBD nurses, nutritionists and social workers.
+IBD has many causes, including more than 200 genes, the Western diet, bacteria imbalance, certain medications and cigarette smoking.
+The “recipe” for the disease differs from person to person, so that every patient should be thought of as having their own unique type of IBD.
+This means treatment plans need to be individualized.
+At the Baylor Center for Inflammatory Bowel Diseases, the multidisciplinary treatment team includes a wide range of experts specializing in IBD, including gastroenterologists, pathologists, radiologists, and surgeons on the Baylor University Medical Center medical staff, along with dedicated IBD nurses and nutritionists.

 About 50 percent of patients with Crohn’s disease will require surgery.

 About 50 percent of patients with Crohn’s disease will require surgery to remove sections of bowel that have become diseased.
 Although the patients feel better, the disease often returns.
 Following surgery, patients have several treatment options to prevent the disease from coming back.
-It is important to halt this progression because the small intestine is essential to life, because it helps absorb all the nutrients from food.
+It is important to halt this progression because the small intestine is the organ that absorbs nutrients essential to life.

 Our team of colon and rectal surgeons on the medical staff at Baylor University Medical Center at Dallas are very experienced in removing as little of the small intestine as possible.
-The surgeons also specialize in managing other aspects of Crohn’s disease, including fistulas and boils around the anus, that can be very painful and hard to manage.
-This is where having access to a good surgeon is so important.
+The surgeons also specialize in managing other aspects of Crohn’s disease, including perianal disease, that is fistulas and boils around the anus.
+Perianal disease is especially difficult to manage; failure to manage it successfully necessitates a colostomy.
+This is why having access to expert gastroenterologist and surgeons is critical.

 About 10 percent of patients with ulcerative colitis will require surgery to remove the colon, and their quality of life improves dramatically afterwards.